The Ultimate Bowel Course: GI and Pelvic Floor – ONLINE/LIVE

 - Fun class!
 I was impressed with the knowledge gained in just the first 15 minutes of the weekend course!

-- Susan has great knowledge and passion towards what she teaches.
+- Susan has great knowledge and passion for what she teaches.
 She also has a great calmness in the way she teaches.

 - I LOVED this course!
 I feel much more prepared to take on patients with fecal incontinence!